Galois cohomology of reductive groups over global fields

 Let $E/F$ be a finite Galois extension of global fields with Galois group $\G=\G(E/F)$, and let $M$ be a finitely generated $\G$-module.
-Let $S_E\subseteq V_E$ be a non-empty $\G$-invariant set of places of $E$, and let $S_F\subseteq V_F$ denote its image in $V_F$.
-With the notation of Subsection \ref{ss:M[VE]0}, we define:
+Let $S_E\subseteq V_E$ be a non-empty $\G$-invariant set of places of $E$, not necessarily finite, and let $S_F\subseteq V_F$ denote its image in $V_F$.
+We define:

 -5mm

 -5mm